buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_AirTerminalBaseQuantities.md

 # Qto_AirTerminalBaseQuantities

-Base quantities that are common to the definition of all types of air terminals.
+Base quantities that are common to the definition of all types of air terminals.<!-- end of definition -->

 ## Comments